Ahmedsk143/testing/docs/Pipeline Description.md

 4. Set up a new project in CircleCI dashboard using newly created GitHub repository.
 Select the existing **.circleci/config.yml** file already present in the repository.
 5. Test that the pipeline is working.
 Commit and push a new change on the repository.
 This should trigger a pipeline run in the CircleCI UI.

-**NOTE:** If the Github repo is connected to CircleCI correctly, then the commits/pushes to repo will trigger the CI/CD pipeline automatically.

 ## 2. Continuous Integration

 1. **Update the root package.json**